 The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability (DRC or Royal Commission) was established in mid-2019 by the Commonwealth and State and Territory governments.

-The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability will hold an additional day of Public hearing.
+Scope welcomes the release of the final report for the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.